- Diversification can help manage risk.

 The high price of bad timing

-How to build a diversified portfolio
+Building a diversified portfolio

-To start, you need to make sure your investment mix (e.g., stocks, bonds, and short-term investments) is aligned to your investment time frame, financial needs, and comfort with volatility.
+To start, you need to make sure your asset mix (e.g., stocks, bonds, and short-term investments) is aligned to your investment time frame, financial needs, and comfort with volatility.
 The sample asset mixes below combine various amounts of stock, bond, and short-term investments to illustrate different levels of risk and return potential.

-Diversification is not a one-time task.
+Diversification is not a one-time task

 Once you have a target mix, you need to keep it on track with periodic checkups and rebalancing.
 If you don't rebalance, a good run in stocks could leave your portfolio with a risk level that is inconsistent with your goal and strategy.